 One of my latest columns focuses on what will likely be the corporate issue of 2008 – managing generational challenges in the workplace.

-- What is clear is that we are witnessing the death of the long-term career and corporate loyalty, which will soon be but a quaint memory from the previous century.
+- What is clear is that we are witnessing the death of the idea of long-term career and corporate loyalty, which will soon be but a quaint memory from the previous century.

 - I often tell the story of a young engineering graduate who turned down a job with an architectural firm because its 9 a.m. to 5 p.m. work hours conflicted with the time he expected to be carving arcs into deep powder in the mountains.
 It’s a real attitude, and it’s already happening around us.
 The challenge, when such trends are so patently obvious, is trying to figure out what to do about it.
 And a good part of the solution will come through the transformation of rewards and remuneration.